 This class will introduce the student to a variety of concepts and materials.
 Students will explore 2D and 3D Art and Design.
 Students will get a sample of the different Art Classes offered at Dakota.
 This is a class that requires successful completion to proceed into Drawing 1 and Painting 1.

-1050 DRAWING I

-Gr 9-12 0.5 credit Prerequisite/Recommendation: Successful completion of Art Foundations
+1050 DRAWING I Gr 9-12 0.5 credit

 Students will practice a variety of techniques to learn to draw accurately from observation.
 They will also learn how to utilize a sketchbook to continuously improve their skills.